Indonesia

 Selected grantees must arrange housing at their sites on their own.
 They can seek advice and assistance from their Indonesian collaborators, counterparts, and contacts.
 Their host institutions normally have international office that assist foreign students and researchers identity housing options.

-When requested, the Fulbright Commission in Indonesia (AMINEF) can also connect selected grantees with Fulbright alumni to give housing advice.
+When requested, the Fulbright Indonesia (AMINEF) can also connect selected grantees with Fulbright alumni to give housing advice.

 Research Permit and Visa Requirements

-Foreign researchers to Indonesia must seek an Ethical Clearance and/or Research Permit from the National Agency of Research and Innovation (BRIN) and Limited Stay Visa for Research Activities (C315) from the Indonesian Directorate General of Immigration.
+Foreign researchers to Indonesia must seek an Ethical Clearance and/or Research Permit from the National Agency of Research and Innovation (BRIN) and and Limited Stay Visa for Research Activities from the Ministry of Immigration.

 AMINEF will assist grantees in navigating the process to secure the necessary permits and visas.
 Detailed procedures for obtaining a research permit will be communicated to grantees after selection.